dax1216/pstag/README.md

 ./manage.py createsuperuser
 ./manage.py runserver
 ```
+## More instructions
-Make sure to create a copy of .env-sample and rename to .env
+* Make sure to create a copy of .env-sample and rename to .env
-Change values in .env to match your local environment
+* Change values in .env to match your local environment